Cuba-Junky

 The Province West of Habana, one of the more special provinces of Cuba.

-with lots of nature to explore and great hikings, horseback riding, the lovely little town Vinales and the best scuba diving of the Caribbean at Maria La Gorda
+Center of the tobacco plantations.
+A very relaxed province with lots of nature to explore and great hikings, horseback riding, the lovely little town Vinales and the best scuba diving of the Caribbean at Maria La Gorda

 Pinar del Rio Province Information